-Installation Option Result eDirectory 9.0 Clear text (port 389) Selects port 389. eDirectory 9.0 Encrypted (port 636) Selects port 636. eDirectory 9.0 Require TLS for simple bind Keeps (on the LDAP Group object) a parameter asked about during installation.
+Installation Option Result eDirectory 9.1 Clear text (port 389) Selects port 389. eDirectory 9.1 Encrypted (port 636) Selects port 636.

 Port 389, the Industry-Standard LDAP Clear-Text Port

 The connection through port 389 is not encrypted.
 All data sent on a connection made to this port is clear.
 Therefore, a security risk exists.
 For example, LDAP passwords can be viewed on a simple bind request.